mdn/content/files/en-us/web/accessibility/seizure_disorders/index.md

 #### Text can also be animated

 Translations and transformations can animate text in a div, and do harm.
-Although it is experimental technology, `<strong><a href="/en-US/docs/Web/API/CSSKeyframe/keyText" rel="nofollow">CSSKeyframe.keyText</a></strong>` is being developed.
+Although it is experimental technology, [`**CSSKeyframe.keyText**`](/en-US/docs/Web/API/CSSKeyframe/keyText) is being developed.
 Moving text can induce seizures for the same reasons that moving images do, so avoid animating your text.
 It's a good idea to avoid using moving text anyhow, as many screenreaders cannot read moving text and it's bad user experience even for those with no vision or vestibular issues.

 ### CSS for animation